BestTimesToVisit.com Logo

 safety

-Budapest is generally safe, but be mindful of pickpockets in crowded tourist areas like the metro and around popular attractions.
-Keep valuables secure and be aware of your surroundings.
+Budapest is generally safe, but be aware of pickpockets, especially in crowded tourist areas like around Parliament, Fisherman's Bastion, and on busy public transport.
+Keep your valuables secure and out of sight, and be cautious of overly friendly strangers offering unsolicited help or tours.

 packing